Is Satan a real figure or not?

 How did Christ defeat the devil?

 When Christ died on the cross, He defeated the evil one.
 Satan thought he was doing away with Christ, but he was blind to a special truth hidden in the scriptures (Proverbs 10:16).
-A wholly righteous man might be killed but cannot be kept by the power of death.
-Jesus the righteous One came alive again.
+A completely righteous man might be killed but cannot be kept by the power of death.
+Jesus, the righteous One, came alive again.
 This is the power of the resurrection.
 Christ came alive and brought many with Him!

 "Since then the children share in flesh and blood, He Himself likewise also partook of the same, that through death He might render powerless him who had the power of death, that is, the devil."
 (Hebrews 2:14)